aiurion/zigCUDA/README.md

 # zigCUDA - CUDA Driver API for Zig

-Pure Zig (0.15.2+) bindings to the NVIDIA CUDA Driver API
+Blackwell ready, pure Zig (0.15.2+) bindings to the NVIDIA CUDA Driver API

 Dynamic loading of libcuda.so, clean high-level wrappers, and graceful stubs for non-CUDA environments.